top of page

 Protecting biodiversity is one of the most complex challenges of our time, requiring smart systems, innovative thinking, and collaboration across science, engineering, and conservation.

-Systems Engineering for Conservation is a 2-day enrichment program designed for high-ability Grade 5–6 students, offering an early pathway into advanced STEM learning typically explored in Years 7–8.
+Systems Engineering for Conservation is a 2-day enrichment program designed for high-ability Grade 5–6 students enrolled in government schools, offering an early pathway into advanced STEM learning typically explored in Years 7–8.

 Co-designed with Zoos Victoria and part of the 2026 Victorian Challenge and Enrichment Series, this program immerses students in real conservation challenges and shows how technology is used to protect wildlife and ecosystems.